Search by category, archive or keyword

-Some people develop addictions to prescription medications while others develop painkiller addictions after suffering injuries or undergoing surgery for legitimate medical issues.
-Some fall into the trap of experimenting with drugs and alcohol at a young age and developing bad habits later in life.
+Some people develop addictions to prescription medications.
+Others develop painkiller addictions after suffering injuries or undergoing surgery for legitimate medical issues.
+Some fall into the trap of experimenting with drugs and alcohol at a young age and develop bad habits later in life.
 For others, drug abuse manifests in response to trauma.

 How Bullying Can Lead To Substance Abuse